TomEstelrich/RWiOSBootcamp/Week 06/Readme.md

 ## Preview
-Those are the most relevant screenshots on the app.
+Those are the most relevant screenshots of the app.

 <p align="left">
 	<img src="../Assets/W06_Screenshot1.png" height="500"/>